-90.255 Comparative Federalism
+90,255 Comparative Federalism

-Prerequisite: 90.212 Public Law 2.
+Prerequisite: 90.212 Public Law 2 or 90.215 Federal Constitutional Law.

-The course compares the operation of the 'federal system' in Australia, the United States, Canada and India with a view not only to achieving an understanding of federalism, but also considering what Australia might learn from the experience of other federations.
-It is in three unequal parts 1. an introductory examination of the principal features of the constitutional set-up of the four federations; 2. the core of the course: student-led seminars examining, comparatively, topics which are important in all four countries.
-These include judicial review of legislative and executive activity, federal-state fiscal relations, co-operative federalism, relations between legislature and executive, and between Houses of the legislature, emergency powers, civil liberties, and constitutional reform; 3. a review of important similarities and dissimilarities among the fedreations, and consideration of what can be learnt therefrom.
+Compares the operation of the 'federal system' in Australia, the United States, Canada and India with a view not only to achieving an understanding of federalism, but also considering what Australia might learn from the experience of other federations.
+It is in three unequal parts 1. an introductory examination of the principal features of the constitutional set-up of the four federations; 2. the core: student-led seminars examining, comparatively, topics which are important in all four countries.
+These include judicial review of legislative and executive activity, federal-state fiscal relations, co-operative federalism, relations between legislature and executive and between Houses of the legislature, emergency powers, civil liberties, and constitutional reform; 3. a review of important similarities and dissimilarities among the federations, and consideration of what can be learnt therefrom.

-Wherever possible the position in non common-law 'federations', such as Switzerland, Western Germany, Austria and the Soviet Union is also considered.
+Wherever possible the position in non common-law 'federations', such as Switzerland, West Germany, Austria and the Soviet Union is also considered.

-90.261 Civil Rights
+90,261 Civil Rights